lehaihv/Syringe_pump/README.md

     // Function to initialize the PSD4 Pump PSD4_PUMP(byte Pump_Addr, byte COM_Port, int COM_Speed, byte RX_Pin, byte TX_Pin);

-    // Function to initiallize the Pump 1st time after it is power on / reset void PSD4_PUMP::Init_Pump(byte operation_mode);
+    // Function to set operation mode of the Pump void PSD4_PUMP::Init_Pump(byte operation_mode);

-    // Function to set Port number (1 to 8) of Valve to void PSD4_PUMP::Set_Port_Direction(byte Port_No, byte Port_Dir);
+    // Function to set direction (Input/Output) of Port number (1 to 8) of the Valve void PSD4_PUMP::Set_Port_Direction(byte Port_No, byte Port_Dir);

-    // Function to move syringe up/down X step from current position void PSD4_PUMP::Syringe_Move(byte Syringe_Dir, int No_of_Step);
+    // Function to move syringe up/down No_of_Step steps from current position void PSD4_PUMP::Syringe_Move(byte Syringe_Dir, int No_of_Step);

-    // Function to move syringe to absolute position void PSD4_PUMP::Syringe_Move_To_Position(int Absolute_position);
+    // Function to move syringe to an absolute position void PSD4_PUMP::Syringe_Move_To_Position(int Absolute_position);

     // Function to set parameters of motor